 Solutions to complex challenges in Southern California require leaders across industries who understand its unique civic and political landscape, have the network to leverage resources across sectors, and skill sets to work within and through systems.

 Lead LA meets September through May and requires a significant time commitment both on weekdays and weekends.
-Sessions include:
+Sessions include (see calendar for more details):

 - A half-day Orientation

-- 5 Issue Days, public policy explorations of current, hot-button topics, selected and organized by small teams of participants to educate the entire cohort.
-Issue Days are held on Fridays.
+- Multiple cohort-led full-day Issue Days – public policy explorations of current topics, selected and organized by small teams of participants to educate the entire cohort

-- Proposal, Design, and Debrief meetings (each 3 hours long) with VP of Leadership Development & Training for each team organizing an Issue Day.
-In addition, teams generally hold weekly planning meetings in the months leading up to the event.
+- Proposal, Design, and Debrief meetings (at most, 3 hours each) with the Senior Director of Training and Programs for each Issue Day team organizing.
+(In addition, teams will need to hold regular planning meetings in the months leading up to the Issue Day.)

-- Weekly optional civic engagement and personal reflection activities
+- Regular optional civic engagement and personal reflection activities and events

 Coupling the highly-successful Coro leadership model with inquiry-based learning from some of Southern California’s most respected multi-sector leaders, Lead LA provides the opportunity for Southern California’s top talent to: